department-of-veterans-affairs/health-apis-urgent-care-eligibility/README.md

 This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that returns all eligibilities of a specific veteran.
 This information is returned as a FHIR R4 [CoverageEligibilityResponse](https://www.hl7.org/fhir/r4/coverageeligibilityresponse.html) resource.

-The Urgent Care Eligibility API only goes out to the Eligibility and Enrollment system to get eligibilities to populate the CoverageEligibilityResponse resource.
-The section of XML returned from E&E that is important is given below:
+The Urgent Care Eligibility API uses the `hand-of-queen-elizabeth QueenElizabethService` to call the Eligibility and Enrollment `getEESummary` SOAP Service for patient a desired ICN.
+This service call returns an instance of `GetEESummaryResponse` whose data is transformed by the `CoverageEligibilityResponseTransformer` to populate a `CoverageEligibilityResponse` resource.
+A `GetEESummaryResponse` object encapsulates XML returned from E&E.  An example of XML that might be unmarshalled into a `GetEESummaryResponse` object returned by the `QueenElizabethService` is as follows:

 ```
 <communityCareEligibilityInfo>